retr0boy/3dof-trajectory-generator/README.md

 MATLAB (for running the workspace analysis script)

+Dynamixel Motors Git

+Robot Move Git

-5. How to Run
+## 5. How to Run

 Launch Gazebo: In a terminal, launch your Gazebo simulation with the 3-DOF robot.

-# Example launch command, replace with your actual launch file
-roslaunch robot_move your_robot_world.launch

 Run the Controller: In a second terminal, run the task3.py script using rosrun.
 The via points are passed as the _targets parameter.